grafana/pyroscope-community-calls/2026-07-gcx/notes/runbook.md

 ## 0. Intro (5 min)

 - What's new in Pyroscope since last call.
-- Introduce gcx: one CLI for querying Grafana Cloud observability data — including profiles — designed for both humans and AI agents.
+- Introduce gcx: one CLI for querying Grafana observability data — including profiles — designed for both humans and AI agents.

 ## 1. Meet Bloom (5 min)